-Students, faculty, staff and guests of the Manchester University College of Pharmacy are encouraged to report emergencies and criminal activities to the Parkview Police and Public Safety dispatcher.
+Students, faculty, staff and guests of the Manchester University College of Pharmacy are encouraged to report emergencies and criminal activities to the Facilities and Safety Coordinator at 260-470-2676 or Parkview Police and Public Safety dispatcher.
 To report an emergency or criminal activity, dial 260-266-1800, and a Parkview officer will take a report and follow up on your information.
-Crimes and emergencies may also be reported to the Dean of Pharmacy Programs 260-470-4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260-470-2745
+Crimes and emergencies may also be reported to the Dean of Health Sciences and Pharmacy or to the Dean of Student Life, Fort Wayne.

 Parkview officers work closely with professional counselors, to assist victims in reporting crimes, and to ensure the accurate disclosure of all crime statistics.
-At Manchester University College of Pharmacy, we prefer all criminal activity to be immediately reported to Parkview Police and Public Safety, 260-266-1800, or to the above listed persons, and not through any indirect means.
+At Manchester University College of Pharmacy, we prefer all criminal activity to be immediately reported to Facilities and Safety Coordinator, 260-266-1800 or Parkview Police and Public Safety, 260-266-1800, or to the above listed persons, and not through any indirect means.
 For this reason, we do not have a confidential reporting process; however, professional counselors work closely with clients who have self-disclosed being victimized, encouraging them to promptly report all crimes.
-Victims desiring criminal prosecution are encouraged and assisted by University officials, including the Dean of Pharmacy Programs 260-470-4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260-470-2745.
+Victims desiring criminal prosecution are encouraged and assisted by University officials, including the Dean of Health Sciences and Pharmacy or to the Dean of Student Life, Fort Wayne.
 From the filing of the initial report, through the follow-up investigation, University officials work closely with local police agencies and the Prosecutor's Office.